rammangrulkar/rammangrulkar.github.io/research/index.md

 ## Book Chapter

 <ul style="list-style-type:square">
+<li>The Chapter entitled, “4S Framework: A Practical CPS Design Security Assessment &
+Benchmarking Framework”, authored by Neel A. Patel, Dhairya A. Parekh, Yash A.
+Shah and Ramchandra Mangrulkar has been published in Wiley <a href="https://www.scrivenerpublishing.com/cart/title.php?id=707">“Cyber Security and Digital Forensics"</a> published by Scrivener publishing. </li>

 <li>The chapter entitled, Software Defined Network: A brief overview and survey of services,” has been accepted for publication in Springer Book, <a href="https://escripts.eai.eu/publication/333-software-defined-networking-for-ad-hoc-networks">“Software Defined Networks for Adhoc Networks”</a>.</li>

 <li>The chapter entitled, “Study of Machine Learning techniques for Recommendation System,” has been accepted for publication in Bentham Science Publisher, Book <a href="https://benthambooks.com/preorder-enquiries/subject/Artificial%20Intelligence%20and%20Data%20Science%20for%20Recommendation%20Systems:%20Current%20Trends,%20Technologies%20and%20Applications/category/SC109/book/Abhishek%20Majumder,%20Joy%20Lal%20Sarkar%20and%20Arindam%20Majumder/">“Artificial Intelligence and Data Science for Recommendation Systems: Current Trends, Technologies and Applications”</a>.</li>

-<li>The chapter entitled, “Federated Learning for Brain Tumor Segmentation on Cloud”, authored by Deep Gandhi, Jash Mehta, Nemil Shah, Ramchandra Mangrulkar has been accepted for publication in CRC Press, Taylor, and Francis Series Book <a href="https://www.routledge.com/Cloud-Computing-Technologies-for-Smart-Agriculture-and-Healthcare/Shrawankar-Malik-Arora/p/book/9781032068039">“Cloud Computing Technologies for Smart Agriculture and Healthcare”</a>.</li>
+<li>The chapter entitled, “Federated Learning for Brain Tumor Segmentation on Cloud”, authored by Deep Gandhi, Jash Mehta, Nemil Shah, Ramchandra Mangrulkar published in CRC Press, Taylor, and Francis Series Book <a href="https://www.routledge.com/Cloud-Computing-Technologies-for-Smart-Agriculture-and-Healthcare/Shrawankar-Malik-Arora/p/book/9781032068039">“Cloud Computing Technologies for Smart Agriculture and Healthcare”</a>.</li>

 <li>The chapter entitled, <a href="https://www.igi-global.com/book/enabling-blockchain-technology-secure-networking/253545">“Blockchain and It's Applications in Healthcare”</a> authored by Sumukh Maduskar, Maitri Gohil, Vikrant Gajria and Ramchandra Mangrulkar has been publichsed in Book “Enabling Blockchain Technology for Secure Networking and Communications" published by the by the United States of America IGI Global Information Science Reference (an imprint of IGI Global)701 E. Chocolate Avenue Hershey PA, USA</li>